 Insurers and other parties involved in accelerated underwriting in life insurance should:

-Take steps to ensure data inputs are transparent, accurate, reliable, and the data itself does not have any unfair bias.
+Take steps to ensure data inputs are transparent, accurate, reliable, and to identify and mitigate any unintentional unfair discrimination in the data itself.

 Ensure that the use of external data sources, algorithms or predictive models are based on sound actuarial principles with a valid explanation or rationale for any claimed correlation or causal connection.

-Ensure that the predictive models or machine learning algorithm within accelerated underwriting has an intended outcome and that outcome is being achieved.
+Take steps to ensure that the predictive models or machine learning algorithm within accelerated underwriting has an intended outcome and that outcome is being achieved.

 Ensure that the predictive models or machine learning algorithm achieve an outcome that is not unfairly discriminatory.

-Be able to provide the reason(s) for an adverse underwriting decision to the consumer and all information upon which the insurer based its adverse underwriting decision.
+Be able to provide the reason(s) for an adverse underwriting decision, whether the decision is based on data subject to FCRA or not, to the consumer and all relevant information upon which the insurer based its adverse underwriting decision.

 Take steps to protect consumer privacy and ensure consumer data is secure.